A-Gr33n/Milestone-Project-1/README.md

           ii.
 No matter what page the new visitor lands on, they can easily find and use the navigation bar on any device as the site is responsive.

-          iii.
-There is also a navigation menu popup bar on mobile and tablet devices

       2. As a First Time Visitor I want to find information about the restaurant, such as its hours of operation, location and contact information.